2026 Florida State Tax Deadlines

 Residency planning opportunities

-Florida's lack of state income tax makes it an attractive state for tax planning purposes, particularly for:
+Florida's lack of State Individual income tax makes it an attractive state for tax planning purposes, particularly for:

 - High-income Individuals considering residency changes